Code-Institute-Submissions/ci-gymknight/README.md

 📌 As a user I want to be able to see my previous purchases

+📌 As a store owner I want to be able to add, edit and remove products

 ### Strategy

 The main design goal is to provide a modern and sleek UI that presents products in an organised way (using categories) and allow users seamless start to finish experience.